Brand New Digital Organs, Rebuilds & Hybrids

 Since then Makin has built and maintained an excellent reputation for supplying organs of the highest quality and providing a caring relationship with customers once the organ has been built and installed.
 Indeed the majority of new installations are as a result of recommendations from satisfied customers.
 Makin continues to offer a complete service to its customers employing enough staff to cover the whole country with no use of third-party engineers.
 From the initial digital sampling of organ pipes to the final installation and ongoing after sales service work, Makin experts are on hand to ensure that the organ is installed, voiced and cared for thereafter in an efficient and professional manner.

-A significant update of their models was made in 2023 with the introduction of the four-manual Derwent (4-68) organ which uses our latest DSCore streaming technology taking our celebrated live sampling to the next level.
+A significant update of their models was made in late 2023 with the introduction of the four-manual Derwent (4-68) organ which uses our latest DSCore streaming technology taking our celebrated live sampling to the next level.
 It joins much upgraded Rydal (2-25), Thirlmere (2-36) and Windermere (3-53) models.

 Rodgers